 Original works are highly valued in the art world.
 Its rarity is what justifies its price tag.
 For this reason, most art investors prefer buying and selling them.

-However, copies and reproductions of an original artwork can still fetch a good price in the market.
+However, copies and reproductions of original artwork can still fetch a good price in the market.
 Investors with limited funds tend to begin their art venture by collecting these, before moving towards the more expensive originals.

-Prints, for example, can appreciate in value especially if it’s a limited edition that the artist of the original work has agreed to be reproduced.
+Prints, for example, can appreciate especially if it’s a limited edition that the artist of the original work has agreed to be reproduced.
 And if a print has the artist’s autograph, its value can further increase considerably.

 Then there are prints of very high quality, which is called a giclée.
 Art dealers often describe these as “museum quality” copies.
-A giclée can consistently appreciate in value over time, much like their original counterparts.
+A giclée can consistently appreciate over time, much like their original counterparts.

 How to Buy Works of Art